slavikmosorko/medichaser/README.md

 ## How It Works

-MediChaser uses Selenium Stealth to control a headless Chrome browser, automating user interactions on the Medicover website.
-This makes it capable of handling interactive login flows, including MFA.

-By storing the browser profile in a persistent Docker volume, subsequent logins are often treated as trusted, reducing the need for repeated MFA challenges.
+MediChaser automates Medicover interactions using two login methods, both supporting Multi-Factor Authentication (MFA):

+-   **Direct HTTP Requests (Default)**: Fast and efficient, interacting directly with the Medicover API.
+-   **Selenium-based Login**: An alternative using a headless browser, which can be enabled with the `SELENIUM_LOGIN` environment variable.

 The included `ttyd` service provides command-line access to the container via a web browser.

 ---